Introducing the ottonova Tech Radar

 Possible concerns we sometimes hear are about the following two domains:

-We believe that sticking to mature stacks, utilising best practices and mixing in new technology components, is the best way to be successful and grow the business.
-This is based on our years of experience building scalable web based platforms and services.
+Our approach is to use mature technology stacks, follow best practices, and incorporate new technology components as needed.
+This approach is based on our years of experience building scalable web-based platforms and services.

-The tech stack transparency also helps to attract talent.
-Which is one of the major motivations for us.
+Sharing our tech stack also helps us attract talented individuals to join our team.
+Which is a major motivations for us.